 First, stop your car and take a breath.
 Make sure you’re okay and that no one in your car is injured.
 If you or someone else is hurt, call 911 immediately.
 If possible, move your car off the road and to a safe place nearby.
 Turn on your flashers to warn others to be cautious as you will be getting out of your car.

-A hit and run accident is when a person collides with a person or another car (parked or in motion) and flees the accident scene.
-Leaving the scene is considered a criminal offense.
-Depending on the state, a hit and run may be a misdemeanor or felony punishable by fines, jail time, license points or all of these.
+A hit-and-run is considered a criminal offense.
+Depending on the state, a hit-and-run may be charged as a misdemeanor or felony punishable by fines, jail time, license points or all of these.

 3. Leave a note

-When you hit a parked car, you’re expected to make a reasonable attempt to locate the owner of the car and notify them.
-This effort often proves difficult, which is why many states have adopted a minimal requirement to leave a note with your information.
+When you hit a parked car, you’re expected to locate the owner of the car and notify them.
+This may be difficult or impossible in some situations, such as when the vehicle is unoccupied, which is why most states have adopted a minimal requirement to leave a note with your contact information.

 Pin the note under the wiper (in a sandwich bag if you have one in case it rains).
 This note helps you avoid being accused of a hit and run.
-Don’t say anything in the note that puts you in a bad light or admits fault such as “Sorry I ruined your car” or “I’m such a bad driver.”
+Don’t say anything in the note that puts you in a bad light or admits fault such as “I’m such a bad driver.”

-Some states stipulate the exact details to provide, but at the very least the note should contain your:
+Some states stipulate the exact details to include in the note, but at the very least the note should contain your:

 Keep it simple.

 The penalties for failing to report an accident to authorities are more severe when injuries are involved.
-The state of Illinois, for instance, charges a felony (varying by aggravation) for fleeing an accident scene and failing to report an injury within 30 minutes.
+In Illinois, for example, you can be charged with a felony for fleeing an accident scene and failing to report an injury within 30 minutes.

 5. Take photos and video